klauspost/reedsolomon/README.md

 ## May 2020

-Numerous updates:
+* ARM64 optimizations, up to 2.5x faster.

-* Added WithFastOneParityMatrix for faster operation with 1 parity shard.
+* Added [WithFastOneParityMatrix](https://pkg.go.dev/github.com/klauspost/reedsolomon?tab=doc#WithFastOneParityMatrix) for faster operation with 1 parity shard.
 * Much better performance when using a limited number of goroutines.
 * AVX512 is now using multiple cores.
 * Stream processing overhaul, big speedups in most cases.